 Three panorama photos are made with a full 360-degree scope.
 These panoramas have then been presented in a closed circle, allowing people to step into the images.
 With an image height of 100cm and a total installation height of 220cm, it’s an immersive experience that forces you to be cut off from your surroundings for a moment.
 The three panorama-installations are traveling around to spread awareness.
 Their current location can be found on the De Stilte Rondom information page.

-All the imaged in the accompanying Zine have been photographed and post-processed by myself, as the design of the magazine.
+All the images in the accompanying Zine have been photographed and post-processed by myself, as the design of the magazine.
 Inside a selection of 33 images from the total scope of the project can be found that embody the message and ‘feeling’ (yes I went there) the most.
 Each panorama is accompanied by 10 additional images, each telling the story of the panorama a little more in detail.
-An introductory story about the though process during the project can be found on the first page.
+An introductory story about the thought process during the project can be found on the first page.